-Although still numerous in Western Uganda, kobs are far less common now in other areas of East Africa.
+Although still numerous in Western Uganda, these antelopes are far less common now in other areas of East Africa.
 They were once found in Western Kenya and Northern Tanzania but have not been seen there in recent years.
-Kobs do still range across sub-Saharan Africa.
+They do still range across sub-Saharan Africa.
 They prefer low-lying flats or gently rolling country, free of seasonal extremes and close to permanent water.

-Tags: Benin, Burkina Faso, DRC, Niger, Uganda, West/Central Africa, Regional Parc W, Cameroon
+Tags: Kob, Benin, Burkina Faso, Cameroon, DRC, Ethiopia, Niger, South Sudan, Uganda, Regional Parc W

 View Africa | Habitat

 This antelope is similar in appearance to the impala, but the two species are not related.
 The Ugandan kob generally is reddish-brown, but other subspecies range from light brown to almost black.
 The underside of the body is white, a white ring appears around each eye, and a white patch or chevron appears on the throat; a black stripe runs down the front of each foreleg.
 Horns occur only in males and though lyre-shaped, they are shorter, thicker, and ringed almost to the tip.

 Kobs are dependent on larger animals for prime grazing conditions.

 They graze on short grass and are dependent on larger animals such as hippos, elephants, buffalo, topis, and hartebeests to create those grazing conditions.
 Like reedbucks and waterbucks, they develop attachments to particular localities, returning to the same grazing areas and watering places day after day, season after season.

 Unlike other antelopes, kob males practice the art of courtship.